mikeferguson/buildbot-ros/README.md

    and Ubuntu release.
 This is currently run in a nightly build, with a pre-determined, hard-coded dependency order.
 In the future, this should be triggered by rosdistro updates and use rosdistro and catkin to determine the build order.
- * Buildtest - this is a standard continuous integration testing setup.
+ * Testbuild - this is a standard continuous integration testing setup.
 Checks out a branch of a repository, builds, and runs tests using catkin.
 Triggered by a commit to the watched branch of the repository.
 In the future, this could also be triggered by a post commit hook giving even faster response time to let you know that you broke the build or tests (buildbot already has nice